 Pat Shepherd – Owner & Director

 As a child, Pat had formal dance training under the instruction of Beale and Peggy Fletcher.
 She began attending Dance Masters of America National Conventions at the age of 8 to further her studies.
-The summer of 1971 Joseph Levinoff personally chose Pat for his summer ballet intensive at NC School of the Arts and she continued to study and tour with him for the next 3 years.
+During the summer of 1971, Joseph Levinoff personally chose Pat for his summer ballet intensive at NC School of the Arts and she continued to study and tour with him for the next 3 years.
 In 1974, at the age of 18, Pat tested with Dance Masters of America and became the youngest certified teacher in the United States to teach tap, jazz, ballet and acrobatics under the Dance Masters seal.
-Her other professional certifications to teach are with Dance Educators of America and Professional Dance Teachers of America.
-Pat serves on the National Board of Directors for Dance Educators of America where she is Vice President.
-She, her staff and students are currently very involved with the Dance Educators of America regional and national workshops and competitions.
+Her other professional certifications to teach are with Professional Dance Teachers of America and Dance Educators of America where she serves on the National Board of Directors.
 Pat is married to John Shepherd and they have 2 grown children, Mark and Sheraton.

 Before starting her family in 1982, Pat traveled extensively as a choreographer, teacher and competition judge for PDTA, DMA, Dance Caravan, Dorminy’s Homecoming and Hoctor Dance Conventions.
-Over the past 44 years, Pat’s dancing school students have won thousands of awards including many High Scores of the Day, 1st Place Overalls, National Directors Cup and the coveted Dance Educator’s of America President’s Cup several times.
-She has former students performing on college and professional dance teams, cruise ships, Disney, Universal Studios, Busch Gardens, regional theatres, national tours, and Broadway!
+Over the past 49 years, Pat’s students have won thousands of awards including many High Scores of the Day, 1st Place Overalls, National Directors Award and the coveted Dance Educator’s of America President’s Award several times.
+She has former students performing on college and professional dance teams, cruise ships, Disney, Universal Studios, Busch Gardens, regional theaters, national tours, and on Broadway!
 Pat has personally been the recipient of numerous Choreography Awards and she and her dancers worked in the 1987 smash hit movie, Dirty Dancing.
-This past year, Pat was also in the new remake of Dirty Dancing which is scheduled to be released Spring 2017.
-Pat continues to teach and judge at competitions across the country.
+Pat and her husband John were also in the new remake of Dirty Dancing which was aired on ABC TV in May 2017.

 It has always been one of Pat’s favorite pastimes to travel with her students.
-Most interesting performance trips were to the Atlantis Resort in the Bahamas, Macy’s Thanksgiving Day Parade in New York, Orange Bowl Parade in Miami (where she was the head choreographer) and Walt Disney World in Orlando.
+Her most interesting performance trips were to the Atlantis Resort in the Bahamas, Macy’s Thanksgiving Day Parade in New York City, Orange Bowl Parade in Miami (where she was the head choreographer) and Walt Disney World in Orlando.
 In her spare time, Pat contributes her talent as a professional choreographer to many high schools and various charitable organizations.
 She is a member of the Hendersonville Lions Club and in 1993 was named a Melvin Jones Fellow.
 She has also received the Lions Club International President’s Certificate of Appreciation for humanitarian service.
 As recognition for her lifetime contributions, she was chosen to carry the Olympic Torch in the 1996 Cross Country Relay.
 She has been the NC Apple Festival Entertainment Director for the last 35 years.
 Pat has received the Athena Award and the Cliff Shipman Award for community service, as the most outstanding business person.
-In fall of 2016, Pat will be awarded the Artist of the Year award at Blue Ridge Community College!
-Pat has worked with the talented Mr. Tom Orr on over 25 plays and is working with him on his latest project which will be at the Historic Courthouse in Hendersonville on December 15 – 17.
+In the fall of 2016, Pat was awarded the North Carolina Artist of the Year at Blue Ridge Community College.
+Pat has worked with the talented Mr. Tom Orr on over 25 plays in western North Carolina.

 More than anything Pat loves to teach her students how to express themselves through the art of dance and to help them become the best that they can be in all facets of their lives!

-Sher is happily married to Dustin Phillips and they both enjoy teaching and traveling together.
-Sher was the assistant choreographer at the 2015 Holiday Bowl Halftime Show and at the 2016 Orange Bowl Halftime Show featuring the band DNCE!
-This past Spring, Sher was in the remake of Dirty Dancing as a featured dancer!
+Sheraton is happily married to Dustin Phillips and they both enjoy teaching and traveling together.
+Sher was the assistant choreographer at the 2015 & 2018 Holiday Bowl Halftime Show, the 2016 Orange Bowl Halftime Show featuring the band DNCE and the 2017 Pearl Harbor Day Parade in Honolulu, Hawaii.
+Sher was also in the remake of Dirty Dancing as a featured dancer.

 Sher loves Pat’s School of Dance and working with her mom & husband every day!
 It really is a dance family!
 Sher currently co-owns the studio with her mom and plans to continue the success of Pat’s School of Dance forever!